AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 }
 </style>

-Looking at the above figure our goal will be to try and track Bob's funds --- Assuming Bob is the first step in the process, can we identify where the funds ended up (i.e., with Hanah)?
+Looking at the above figure our goal will be to try and track Bob's funds --- **Assuming Bob is the first step in the process, can we identify where the funds ended up (i.e., with Hanah)?**

-Identifying Bob's flow of funds shows us where the funds ended up as well as other actors participating along the way, returning a network of senders (payers) and receivers[^1]. **Tracking funds could be relevant to identify patterns of money layering, sending funds between users to masquerade the funds, as well as mapping out large networks and their connections for other purposes.**
+Identifying Bob's flow of funds shows us where the funds ended up as well as other actors participating along the way, returning a network of senders (payers) and receivers[^2]. **Tracking funds could be relevant to identify patterns of money layering, sending funds between users to masquerade the funds, as well as mapping out large networks and their connections for other purposes.**

 ### The Data